JeongHyunJin/Jeong2020_SolarFarsideMagnetograms/datasets/AIA_to_HMI/Train/Input/Readme.md

-Input Data for our deep learning model
+Input Data for Training Our Model
 ======================================

 * SDO/AIA three (30.4, 19.3, and 17.1 nm) passband images.